skywoodsz/qm_control/README.md

 qm_control is a quadruped manipulator controller using model predictive control and whole body control.
 We aim to make the quadruped manipulator perform better in coordination and balance. **The project is still under development, not the final version**.

+The controller assumes that there is no force on the end effector.
+If force on the end effector needs to be considered, see the [feature-force](https://github.com/skywoodsz/qm_control/tree/feature-force) branch.

 ## Installation

 ### Install dependencies